mjbp/edinburgh-parks/README.md

 ## Edinburgh Parks

-Edinburgh Council parks and recreation map
+Edinburgh Council parks and recreation map PWA.

-A fun-filled day configuring webpack, playing with post-css, and the MapboxGl API.
+A fun-filled day configuring webpack, playing with post-css, and the MapboxGL API.